kriserickson/aging-coder/src/posts/2025-08-22-clustering-the-cookbook-a-taste-of-unsupervised-learning.md

 `X = vectorizer.fit_transform(texts)` - This Tokenizes each document, removes the stop words, builds unigrams and bigrams.
 Computes document frequency for each candidate feature.
 Applies min_df/max_df and finalizes the vocabulary_ and idf_. transform: Computes TF for each feature in each document.
 Multiplies by IDF to get TF–IDF weights.
 L2-normalizes each row.
 Returns X, a scipy.sparse.csr_matrix of shape (n_documents, n_features), where columns align with vectorizer.get_feature_names_out().

+### Clustering the Data (Step 1, Determining K or the Number of Clusters)

-Now we want to use KMeans to cluster our recipes into k clusters so that the within-cluster varience is minimized.
+Now we want to use k-means to cluster our recipes into k clusters so that the within-cluster variance is minimized.
 This will allow us to quickly find the recipes with the most similar ingredients.
-The once challenge of KMeans Clustering is how to find the the best K (number of clusters) to cluster.
+The one challenge of k-means clustering is how to find the best K (number of clusters) to cluster.

 One of the ways to find the best K is called the Elbow Method, which is a technique for determining the optimal number of clusters (K) in KMeans clustering by analyzing how the within-cluster sum of squares (WCSS) changes as you increase K. What it measures: WCSS (Within-Cluster Sum of Squares): The sum of squared distances between each point and its cluster centroid.
 Lower WCSS means points are closer to their cluster centers.
 How it works:

-- Run K-means for different values of K (e.g., 1 to 25)
+- Run k-means for different values of K (e.g., 1 to 25)
 - Calculate WCSS for each K value`
 - Plot K vs WCSS
 - Look for the "elbow" - the point where WCSS stops decreasing dramatically.